Should you spend NYE on a Sydney Harbour Island?

 We met our ferry at King Street Wharf.
-There were security guards manning the wharf entrances and only those with tickets were allowed past with their picnic baskets and alcohol as this is not a BYO approved area on NYE.
-The organisation of ferries to and from darling harbour was really well done.
-When you buy your tickets you can choose the 6.30pm or the 7.30pm ferry.
+Security guards manning the wharf entrances and only those with tickets were allowed past with their picnic baskets and alcohol as this is not a BYO approved area on NYE.
+The organisation of ferries to and from Darling Harbour was very well done When you buy your tickets; you can choose the 6.30pm or the 7.30pm ferry.
 We went with the first one which I think was a good choice.
-We arrived at the wharf about 5.30pm to line up but I am not sure this was really necessary as everyone with a ticket gets on.
+We arrived at the wharf about 5.30pm to line up, but I am not sure this was necessary as everyone with a ticket gets on.

 What is it like on Goat Island on NYE?

-Only 700 tickets are sold meaning that there is none of the crowd crush you get at many of the other viewing spots.
-There are also minimal lines for toilets 🙂 The main thing you need to remember is there is no food or drink for sale so you need to bring all you want with you or befriend people around you who have bought too much!
+Organisers only sell 700 tickets meaning that there are none of the crowd crushes you get at many of the other viewing spots.
+There are also minimal lines for toilets 🙂 The main thing you need to remember is there is no food or drink for sale, so you need to bring all you want with you or befriend people around you who have bought too much!

-With are 3 large grassy areas that all have great views to the bridge we found a nice spot pretty quickly.
-There were a couple of picnic tables but it’s mostly grass seating.
-It had rained a few days before and the ground was still a bit damp so considering bringing something to keep you dry.
+With are three large grassy areas that all have great views of the bridge we found a nice spot pretty quickly.
+There were a couple of picnic tables, but it’s mostly grass seating.
+It had rained a few days before, and the ground was still a bit damp so considering bringing something to keep you dry.

 Is it worth the money?

 You are paying for space and the view.
 Nothing more is included, so it is not a cheap option.
-There is plenty of space for your blanket and no enormous queues or the need to arrive hours early.
-There are also real toilets, not porta loos, which were remarkable clean when I used them at 11pm.
-The site is wheelchair accessible (on a slightly uneven path) but I did not notice accessible toilets which is a shame, still worth checking if you need this access.
+There is plenty of space for your blanket and no large queues or the need to arrive hours early.
+There are also real toilets, not portaloos, which were remarkable clean when I used them at 11 pm.
+The site is wheelchair accessible (on a slightly uneven path), but I did not notice accessible toilets which is a shame, still worth checking if you need this access.

 Would I go again?

 Tickets usually go on sale at the beginning of December and are gone in a matter of days.
-In 2012 it cost $185.
-This included the ferry there and back and entry to the island.
+In 2012 it cost $185 and included the ferry there and back and entry to the island.

 Pros: well organised, clean, not too crowded, BYO

-Cons: cannot see the Opera House, no disabled toilets, only 2 arrival times.
+Cons: cannot see the Opera House, no accessible toilets, only two arrival times.

-My tip: They offer 2 ferry times 6.30 and 7.30, get the first ferry to score the best spots.
+My tip: They offer two ferry times 6.30 and 7.30, get the first ferry to score the best spots.